freechipsproject/chisel-lang-governance/constitution.md

 ## Relationship to CHIPS Alliance

-CHIPS Alliance’s Board of Directors will approve new projects, including Chisel and its associated projects.
-We will be a “working group”.
-We will abide by the bylaws established by CHIPS Alliance.
+The Chisel Working Group is a member of CHIPS Alliance and subject to the bylaws established by the CHIPS Alliance Board.

 ## Mission Statement
 The Chisel ecosystem is a stable, user-friendly platform for production-quality RTL generator development,